MorganBergen/clarity/README.md

 -  Current Weight?
 -  Target Weight
 -  What's your activity level?
--  What medications are you currently taking
+-  What medications are you currently taking?
 -  What medical conditions do you currently have?
 -  Any family medical history of (high blood pressure, diabetes, cardiac problems, cholesterol problems, or cancer?)
 -  What is your dietary preference? (n/a, vegan, vegetarian, pescatarian, etc.)